the-engine-room/PACT-kit/_posts/PACT-activities/0000-01-05-PACT-action-plan.md

 ---
 layout: post
 title: PACT action plan
-cardOrder: 1-5
+cardOrder: "1-5"
 categories:
   - PACT Activities
-goals: "Making an action plan to prepare your PACT to do what you need them to do."
+goals: Making an action plan to prepare your PACT to do what you need them to do.
 methodology: "Reflection on game, individual action planning"
-timeSpan: "90 minutes"
+timeSpan: 90 minutes
-remember: "This exercise takes place after the imPACT game"
+remember: This exercise takes place after the imPACT game
 materials: "flipcharts, markers, reflection petals"
-downloadLink:
+downloadLink: null
-shortLink:
+shortLink: null
-extra:
+extra: null
+published: true
 ---

 **Reflection on imPACT game:** You can present a slideshow of pictures from the game, if there are any.
 Facilitate a discussion about the main learning points from the game; ask driving questions if they don’t come out naturally (where did the preparation fail, was there anything else you could have done better?).